Renewing your spirit one bite at a time

 Notes

-Baker’s schedule: mix the dough and refrigerate for a minimum of 1 hour or mix the dough, shape, and refrigerate overnight to bake for the following morning.
+Baker’s schedule: mix the scone dough and freeze for a minimum of 30 minutes or mix the dough. shape, and refrigerate it overnight to bake for the following morning.

 Sourdough discard: I recommend using sourdough discard that is no more than a week old to avoid any sour flavor.